 - Runs fully in the browser with the vendored three.js engine - no account, no upload

-Teachers use it to show why 1:2:4 is a beat, students count Io laps while Europa and Ganymede keep the chain, and curious readers compare this abstract mechanic to full planet tours.
+Teachers use it to show how the beat forms, students count Io laps while the chain holds, and curious readers compare this abstract mechanic to full planet tours.

 | Quantity | Value | Source |